davidjerleke/embla-carousel/README.md

     <h2 align="center">Platforms</h2>
   </strong>
   <p align="center">
-    Embla Carousel works with the following tools/libraries.
+    <a href="https://davidcetinkaya.github.io/embla-carousel">Embla Carousel</a> is ready to use with the following tools/libraries.
   </p>
   <p align="center">
     <a href="https://davidcetinkaya.github.io/embla-carousel/#module-usage">